 While we’re here, let’s talk about color.
 Is the owl patch colorful?
 (Possibly) How many colors does it have?
 Let’s count.
 (Dark green, green, blue, light blue, tan, yellow, white, red, black’’’ nine colors) Is the eagle patch colorful?
 (Probably) How many colors does it have?
 (White, yellow, red, dark green, blue, light blue… six) How is it that the patch with only six colors APPEARS to be more colorful than the one with nine colors?
 (Color contrast)

-:Look also how the design emphasizes the key item.
+Look also how the design emphasizes the key item.
 It’s full of diagonals radiating outward, lines that reinforce pulling the eye into that central key item.
 The outer edges of the tree, the slopes of the mountains, and the eagles of the wings all radiate out making a hypothetical central bull’s eye.
 And what’s at that bull’s eye? (the eagle, the key item)

 You may get the impression from the examples I’ve used that a key item and a strong color contrast are very important.
 Yes, I’m afraid that is my own strong opinion… However, be clear that we’re talking about color contrast, not color clash.
 I know of a seven color design that got simplified to a 3 color patch, and the three colors were simply red, white, and blue.
 Good color contrast, sure, but a lot of other stuff was unnecessarily tossed aside.